 S-57 Geo Object: Runway (RUNWAY) (P,L,A)

+S-101 Geo Feature: Runway (C,S) (S-101 DCEG Clause 6.4)

-S-101 Geo Feature: Runway (P,C,S) (S-101 DCEG Clause 6.4)All instances of encoding of the S-57 Object class RUNWAY and its binding attributes will be converted automatically to an instance of the S-101 Feature type Runway during the automated conversion process.
-However, Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Runway in S-101:
+S-101 Geo Feature: Helipad (P) (S-101 DCEG Clause 6.5)

+All instances of encoding of the S-57 Object class RUNWAY and its binding attributes will be converted automatically to an instance of the S-101 Feature types Runway or Helipad during the automated conversion process.
+However the following exceptions apply:

+Point is not an allowable geometric primitive for Runway.
+Instances of RUNWAY of geometric primitive point and having attribute CATRUN = 1 (aeroplane runway) or not populated will not be converted.

+Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Runway and Helipad in S-101:

 nature of construction (NATCON)

-See S-101 DCEG clause 6.4 for the listing of allowable values.
+See S-101 DCEG clauses 6.4 and 6.5 for the listing of allowable values.
 Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for NATCON on RUNWAY and amend appropriately.Production and storage areas
+Data Producers are advised to check any populated values for NATCON on RUNWAY and amend appropriately.

+The following additional requirements for S-57 dataset conversion must be noted:

+During the automated conversion process, only RUNWAY of geometric primitive point and having attribute CATRUN = 2 (helicopter landing pad) will be converted to an instance of the new S-101 Feature type Helipad.
+Data Producers will be required to evaluate their S-57 datasets and amend as appropriate.

+Production and storage areas

 S-57 Geo Object: Production / storage area (PRDARE) (P,A)